 First built by the Portuguese in the late 1500s, Galle was excessively fortified by the Dutch when they took over.
-The city has museums, churches, temples, mosques, quaint roadside cafes, old Dutch bungalows and quiet lanes all built within the fort that looms over the magnificent ocean.
-Here I hired a local tuk-tuk, whose driver became my personal guide and showed me around the entire city and even decided to take me to Kogalle, a beautiful quaint fisherman village nearby.
+The city has museums, churches, temples, mosques, quaint roadside cafes, old Dutch bungalows, and quiet lanes all built within the fort that looms over the magnificent ocean.
+Here I hired a local tuk-tuk, whose driver became my personal guide and showed me around the entire city and even decided to take me to Kogalle, a beautiful, quaint fishing village nearby.
 Here I spent some time with the fishermen, understanding their lives and livelihoods in great detail, sharing a meal of Kothu (a local delicacy, a mish-mash of chopped up hand bread, veggies, chicken and cheese).
 It was delectable, cheap and wholesome.

 Sri Lanka is beautiful and so am I, in more ways than one.
 I did not find my answers in the end, but I knew what my questions were.
 I had finally faced my demons.
-Now to do defeat them, I perhaps need another solo trip.
+Now to defeat them, I perhaps need another solo trip.
 Vietnam, maybe?

 Share Your Travel Story